MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/b2b-extranet.md

    ![Screenshot of the connected organizations page in Azure Active Directory](media/identity-governance-connected-organizations.png)

+## Choose the resources to share

+The first step in selecting resources to share with a partner organization is to create a catalog to contain them.

 To create a catalog
 1. In [Azure Active Directory](https://aad.portal.azure.com), click **Identity Governance**.
 2. Click **Catalogs**.